AhmadEleiwa/POS-System/README.md

 Point of sale (POS)

 ## Features
-> Product manpluation page
+> Product Manpluation page
 >
-> Search & filteration system
+> Muli-Cart Manpluation or POS page
 >
-> Category manpluation page
+> Search & Filteration system
 >
-> Unit of measure manpluation page
+> Category Manpluation page
 >
-> Dashbaord for the users
+> Unit of measure Manpluation page
 >
-> Authentication system
+> Dashbaord for Users
 >
-> Authorization (let the admin create and delete users into the system)
+> Authentication System
+>
+> User Authorization

 ## How To Run

 First of all you need to install node.js.
 After installing node.js, you have to run client app as the command below.